-Mistake #6.
-Not allow customers to comment/review your product
+#6.
+Not allowing customers to comment/review your product

 Whether you believe it or not, letting customers leave reviews (both positive & negative ones) will boost the credibility of your company & product.
 According to a 2014 survey, 88% of respondents considered the reviews left by other customers before buying something online.

 If your website completely lacks comments, consumers are less likely to trust you.
 Think of it this way: we all love to learn from other people’s mistakes, and if nobody has given your product a whirl yet, why would they want to risk being the first?